Why Democrats face an uphill battle in Georgia’s Senate runoffs

 It is not uncommon for down-ballot candidates to receive fewer votes than the presidential candidates.
-But of course in the runoffs, in which Republican Sen. David Perdue will face Ossoff and Republican Sen. Kelly Loeffler will face the Rev. Raphael Warnock, there’s no presidential race.
+But, of course, in the runoffs, in which Sen. David Perdue (R) will face Ossoff and Sen. Kelly Loeffler (R) will face the Rev. Raphael Warnock, there’s no presidential race.
 If Democrats want to win the Senate majority, they might need some of those who skipped the Senate lines on their ballots or voted for the Republican.
 And we can use precinct-level data to identify where this “undervoting” happened and give us an idea about who those people might be.

 An average precinct in Georgia has just over 2,000 registered voters; these maps show the precinct breakdowns in the Democratic margin for president vs. the Democratic margin for Senate in Georgia.
 And then, we can zoom in on the Atlanta area (consisting of precincts within Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry, Rockdale counties).

-Green areas are precincts in which Biden overperformed Ossoff, and orange areas are precincts in which Ossoff had a larger margin than Biden.
+Green areas are precincts in which Biden outperformed Ossoff, and orange areas are precincts in which Ossoff had a larger margin than Biden.
 The darker the color, the bigger the percentage point margin difference.

 What do the data tell us?